-This Draft Environmental Impact Statement (EIS) has been provided for public comment in accordance with the Council on Environmental Quality Regulations for Implementing the National Environmental Policy Act (Title 40 Code of Federal Regulations Parts 1500-1508) and with 32 Code of Federal Regulations Part 989, Environmental Impact Analysis Process (EIAP).
+This Final Environmental Impact Statement (EIS) has been provided in accordance with the National Environmental Policy Act as amended by Public Law 118-5, Fiscal Responsibility Act of 2023 (42 United States Code Section 4321 et seq.) and with 32 Code of Federal Regulations Part 989, Environmental Impact Analysis Process (EIAP).

-The EIAP provides an opportunity for public input on United States Department of the Air Force (DAF) decision-making, allows the public to offer input on alternative ways for the DAF to accomplish what it is proposing, and solicits comments on the DAF's analysis of environmental effects.
+The EIAP provided an opportunity for public input on United States Department of the Air Force (DAF) decision-making, allowed the public to offer input on alternative ways for the DAF to accomplish what it is proposing, and solicited comments on the DAF's analysis of environmental effects.

 Public input allows the DAF to make better-informed decisions.
-Letters or other written or verbal comments provided may be published in this EIS.
+Letters or other written or verbal comments provided on the Draft EIS are published in this Final EIS.
 Providing personal information is voluntary.
-Private addresses will be compiled to develop a stakeholders inventory.
-However, only the names of the individuals making comments and specific comments will be disclosed.
-Personal information, home addresses, telephone numbers, and email addresses will not be published in this EIS.
+Private addresses were compiled to develop a stakeholders inventory.
+However, only the names of the individuals that made comments and specific comments are disclosed.
+Personal information, home addresses, telephone numbers, and email addresses are not published in the Final EIS.